Bash in Berlin: Storylines

 At SummerSlam, Liv Morgan defeated Rhea Ripley to retain the Women's World Championship after seemingly accidental interference from Ripley's on-screen love interest and Judgment Day stablemate, "Dirty" Dominik Mysterio.
 After the match, however, Mysterio turned on Ripley and kissed Morgan, ending their partnership.
 Later that night, fellow Judgment Day member Damian Priest lost the World Heavyweight Championship to Gunther after being betrayed by fellow stablemate Finn Bálor.
 On the following episode of Raw, Bálor excommunicated Priest and Ripley from the group, now consisting of himself, Mysterio, Morgan, JD McDonagh, and Carlito.
 Later that night, Priest was attacked by Bálor during his match against McDonagh before Ripley came out to save him.
-The following week, a mixed tag team match between the team of Priest and Ripley, who took on the name The Terror Twins, and Mysterio and Morgan was made official for Bash in Berlin.
+The following week, a mixed tag team match between the team of Priest and Ripley, who took on the name the Terror Twins, and Mysterio and Morgan was made official for Bash in Berlin.

 At SummerSlam, Drew McIntyre defeated CM Punk in a match that featured Seth "Freakin" Rollins as the special guest referee.
 Weeks prior to the event, McIntyre had stolen Punk's bracelet that had his wife (AJ Lee) and dog's (Larry) names on it.
 During the match at SummerSlam, Punk retrieved the bracelet but accidentally dropped it.
 After Rollins picked it up to get it out of the way, Punk attacked Rollins as he thought Rollins was sabotaging him, which ultimately cost Punk the match and led to McIntyre stealing the bracelet again.
 On the August 12 episode of Raw, the two were involved in a brawl, which ended with Punk whipping McIntyre with a belt.
 On the following episode, Punk announced that Raw General Manager Adam Pearce approved a strap match at Bash in Berlin between him and McIntyre, who came out and accepted the challenge.

-At Clash at the Castle: Scotland, The Unholy Union (Alba Fyre and Isla Dawn) defeated defending champions Bianca Belair and Jade Cargill and the team of Shayna Baszler and Zoey Stark, who they pinned, to win the WWE Women's Tag Team Championship.
+At Clash at the Castle, The Unholy Union (Alba Fyre and Isla Dawn) defeated defending champions Bianca Belair and Jade Cargill and the team of Shayna Baszler and Zoey Stark, who they pinned, to win the WWE Women's Tag Team Championship.
 Over the next few weeks, Belair and Cargill vowed to regain the title.
 On the August 2 episode of SmackDown, Belair and Cargill defeated Fyre and Dawn in a rematch via disqualification after interference from Blair Davenport.
 Since championships do not change hands by disqualification or countout unless otherwise stipulated, Fyre and Dawn retained the titles.
 On August 23, SmackDown General Manager Nick Aldis announced that Fyre and Dawn would defend the WWE Women's Tag Team Championship against Belair and Cargill at Bash in Berlin.